-AMD's Ryzen 5000G Cezanne APUs Could Land With A Small Premium
+AMD's Ryzen 5000G Cezanne APUs Could Land With a Small Premium

 AMD's Ryzen 5000G (Cezanne) chips won't hit the retail market until August 5, but many foreign retailers have already started listing the two Zen 3-powered APUs, and some even have them up for backorder.

 The Ryzen 7 5700G and Ryzen 5 5600G are far from being the best CPUs on the planet.
-However, the Zen 3 APUs are more than capable to provide a decent entry-level gaming, especially when paired with the best RAM.
+However, the Zen 3 APUs are more than capable of providing a decent entry-level gaming experience, especially when paired with the best RAM.
 AMD tailored the Ryzen 7 5700G and Ryzen 5 5600G towards gamers with very tight budgets, and the corresponding GE counterparts for HTPC and SFF aficionados.

 The official MSRPs for the Ryzen 7 5700G and Ryzen 5 5600G are $359 and $259, respectively.
 Although the global semiconductor shortage is still present, AMD's processor stock has improved.
 Many of the chipmaker's Ryzen 5000 (Vermeer) chips are available at close to their MSRP.
-Therefore, there's a possibility that the Ryzen 7 5700G and Ryzen 5 5600G could debut at their respective MSRPs despite where the prices that we're seeing around the globe.
+That means there's a possibility that the Ryzen 7 5700G and Ryzen 5 5600G could debut at their respective MSRPs despite the prices we're seeing around the globe.

 AMD Ryzen 5000G Cezanne APU Pricing